The Secret to Planning the Perfect Drip Irrigation System

 As with most things in life, the more you put in, the more you get out.
 This holds true when planning a drip irrigation system.
 We help thousands of people every year set up their first drip irrigation system.
 A typical help call may go something like this:

-Drip Depot Customer Service: “Hi, thanks for calling Drip Depot.
+Drip Depot Customer Service: “Hi, thanks for contacting Drip Depot.
 How can we help you today?”

 Customer: “I have two raised beds.
 What do I need?”